 2. Add Powertech Security Solutions

-Control User Access: Powertech’s popular exit point monitoring solution, Network Security, enhances IBM i controls with powerful access and auditing functions.
+Control User Access: Powertech’s popular exit point monitoring solution, Exit Point Manager for IBM i, enhances IBM i controls with powerful access and auditing functions.
 It allows you to observe and restrict activities such as copying, opening, and deleting stream files without the complexity and overhead of maintaining IBM i authorities.
 You can monitor IFS directories to notify security personnel if users attempt to access files to which they have no authority.
 And, because this functionality rides on top of the operating system’s authority checks, it’s effective with *ALLOBJ users.

-Network Security silently audits all IFS activities.
-Typically, organizations start using Network Security reports to build a knowledge base of legitimate access before they define access control rules.
+Exit Point Manager for IBM i silently audits all IFS activities.
+Typically, organizations start using Exit Point Manager for IBM i reports to build a knowledge base of legitimate access before they define access control rules.
 These rules can be based on the general activity (copy, delete, create), or on the stream file or directory affected.
 Rules can be for a single user, a group profile, or the IP address of a user’s workstation.
 You can make the rules as permissive or restrictive as you wish, and gain visibility and control that you can’t attain with IBM i.
-Network Security also provides security for your native objects by controlling user access through powerful interfaces such as FTP, ODBC/JDBC, and remote command.
+Exit Point Manager for IBM i also provides security for your native objects by controlling user access through powerful interfaces such as FTP, ODBC/JDBC, and remote command.

 Control Command Use: Next, secure the WRKLNK command to control IFS access from a user’s 5250 session.
 Its public authority default of *USE means that any user with command line permission can access the same structures as the desktop tools mentioned earlier.
 Other commands allow users to create and change directories, and work with, change, and display authorities.
 Authorize only the users who need legitimate access to these commands.